yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 ## Joint Offset Step

-`RunLocalFittingIteration` first converts the full previous selected-atom vectors into a snapshot keyed by atom pointer. `EstimateJointOffsets` then solves one sparse linear system for active atom offsets.
+`RunLocalFittingIteration` first converts the full previous selected-atom vectors into a snapshot aligned with the second-stage context atom index.
+`EstimateJointOffsets` then solves one sparse linear system for active atom offsets.
 Frozen selected atoms remain in the snapshot, but they do not become columns in the linear system.
 Unselected atoms are not present in this snapshot, so second-stage neighbor subtraction does not use them as fixed contributors.

-For each unfiltered sampling entry on each active atom:
+For each original sampling entry on each active atom, with the sample selection filter disabled:

 1. subtract the target atom's current zero-offset signal;
 2. add the target atom's offset basis as the row entry for that atom;